bradennelson123/Piglatin/README.md

 Expected Output: "away"

 --------------------------------
+For words beginning with one or more consonants, move all of the first consecutive consonants to the end and add "ay".
+Examples: "code" becomes "odecay" and "move" becomes "ovemay."

 Test: "It recognizes words that begin with a vowel in a multiple-word sentence."
 Code: pigLatin("Find an element multiple word sentence with everything vowel");